-Does any other stay-at-home-momma ever get this question?
+Does any other stay at home mom ever get this question?
 I have before!

 And honestly, sometimes I didn’t even know how to answer.
+We really had no daily schedule.
 All I knew was the day went by and it seemed I didn’t accomplish much, although my mind and body felt like it had run a marathon.

 Bring on the mom guilt, right??

 So I started to listen to those lies – Well, I guess I didn’t do anything right or productive today.
 Is there really a purpose to me staying home?
 Am I doing enough activities with my child?

 God quickly shut those lies down but also encouraged me in that maybe I needed to make a change.

 So I created a daily stay at home mom schedule that actually WORKS!
 And the best part is… you can too!

 *This post contains affiliate links, meaning I may earn a small commission should you choose to purchase through post links.
 This is of course at no extra cost to you and helps keep the blog up and running.

 Baby G and I were used to going with the flow.